 Opera holds a special place in my heart.
 I saw my first opera many years ago in Budapest.
 There was something about the magic of the stage, the costumes and the music that immediately captivated me.
 I have been an opera fan ever since, and naturally I was curious about the Santa Fe Opera.

 During the 2018 season, I attended two performances, Madame Butterfly and Doctor Atomic.
 Madame Butterfly is a classic, and this performance did not disappoint.

 The set featured a steel box at center state, fitted with sliding Japanese style wood and paper doors, to frame the “building”.
 Mats, flags and other accoutrements decorated the house and a ramp backstage provided ingress and egress.

-The change over between scenes flowed seamlessly, as stage hands rotated the structure, added some props, removed others and set the stage for the stunning finale that left the audience on their feet and in tears.
+The change over between scenes flowed seamlessly, as stage hands rotated the structure, added some props, removed others and set the stage for the stunning finale.

-Madame Butterly was everything I love about the opera.
+Madame Butterly is everything I love about the opera.
 Beautiful staging, costume, music and song.